-Scabies is a skin infection caused by tiny mites known as Sarcoptes scabiei.
+Scabies is a skin infection caused by tiny mites known as Sarcoptes scabies.
 They burrow under the top layer of the skin, causing a very itchy rash.
 In addition to infecting children, scabies can affect people of all ages.

 After infection with scabies mites, a rash typically appears within 2-4 weeks, as the skin reacts to the presence of the mites and their eggs.
 If your child has previously had scabies, the rash can develop within 1-4 days of repeated exposure to the mites.
 The development of fluid-filled blisters or sores and intense itching at night are the most prominent symptoms of scabies.
 In some cases, tiny burrows can be seen on the skin.